simeononsecurity/simeononsecurity.ch/content/articles/who-designates-whether-information-is-classified/index.en.md

 - Have received proper **security briefings** and training
 - Are working in a **properly accredited facility**

-The [need-to-know principle](https://www.dcsa.mil/is/clearanceprocess/) is fundamental—even individuals with Top Secret clearances cannot access all Top Secret information.
+The [need-to-know principle](https://www.dcsa.mil/is/clearanceprocess/) is fundamental - even individuals with Top Secret clearances cannot access all Top Secret information.
 Access is strictly limited to what is necessary for job performance.

 ### Step 5: Declassification Review